Avaiga/taipy-getting-started-gui/step_07/ReadMe.md

-## Step 7: Multi-pages, navbar and menus
+## Step 7: Multi-pages, navbars and menus

 The creation of a multi-page application is greatly simplified through Taipy.